Parent

 • The Hub is our online platform that allows students to contact their PhD tutor outside of classroom.
 It’s a space for them to ask questions, find further resources and submit homework and assignments.

 • Reach out to your child’s school and ask for the Lead Teacher.
-The Lead Teacher is the person who looks after The Scholars Programme at your child’s school but this is not necessarily your child’s form tutor.
+The Lead Teacher is the person who looks after The Scholars Programme at your child’s school, but this is not necessarily your child’s form tutor.